Fun Serving Ideas for a 4th of July Picnic

-Make picnic prep a breeze with an all-in-one utensil holder and place mat.
-Fold the long end of a dish towel up until it becomes the size of a place mat.
-Stitch or hot-glue the outer edges together.
-Insert utensils into the pocket, roll up, and tie with a separate ribbon.
+Make picnic prep no sweat with an all-in-one utensil holder and place mat.
+Fold the long end of a dish towel up until it becomes the size of your desired place setting.
+Stitch or hot-glue the outer edges together, then stick utensils into the pocket, roll up, and tie with a separate festive ribbon.

 Fair-Style Berry Cones

-Use food to decorate the picnic table.
+Edible 4th of July decor is the best decor, we say!
+And it’s even better when it’s healthy (to inspire picky eaters to eat their vitamins).
 Form sturdy waxed paper into cones, securing with transparent tape.
 Fill each cone with blue or red berries to create a sweet treat and pretty picnic serving idea all in one.

-Display famous words from the Declaration of Independence on galvanized tubs.
-Coat serving buckets with white metal primer.
-Then paint each tub a different shade of blue.
+Pay honor to our country’s founders by displaying famous words from the Declaration of Independence on galvanized tubs.
+Coat serving buckets with white metal primer, then paint each tub a different shade of blue.
 (Buy deep blue exterior paint and dilute with white exterior paint to get the two lighter hues).
 Use letter stickers to spell "life," "liberty," and "happiness" on the tubs.
 Fill with ice to hold drinks or frozen treats, or use without ice to hold sparklers for some 4th of July fun.

 Red, White, and Blue Table